Sylvain59650/lodash-object/docs/Array.md

  ## reject

-    _.reject(collection, [predicate=_.identity])
+    Array#reject(collection, [predicate=_.identity])

-The opposite of _.filter; this method returns the elements of collection that predicate does not return truthy for.
+The opposite of Array#filter; this method returns the elements of collection that predicate does not return truthy for.